craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Ungaethram.md

 Other Tags: Religion (Lolth), Resource (), Emnity (Ammyrain, Trog Territory)

 # Description
 Ungaethram is a large drow city in a [[Underdark Travel Table#Entering a New Space|gigantic vault]].
 Each of the Houses has their own estates inside the vault, and they are often about two hour's walk and "community" space inbetween.
-Much of the cave is light by the glowing red of the fey-bettle that live in this space, but they are cast from the city proper wherever possible - they are a menace to food and textiles - where instead the drow favor the glow of the blue bulbs
+Much of the cave is light by the glowing red of the fey-beetle that live in this space.
+They are cast from the city proper wherever possible - they are a menace to food and textiles - where instead the drow favor the glow of dull blue; most of the estates have purchased the House Barrison Del'Armgo's lighting solution, the everlight brazier.
+They only sell it in blue.
 ## Physicality of the Holding
 Towering stone buildings stand above the ramshackle barrelstalk constructions that make up the most of the Ungaethram.
 The [[Ungaethram Drow Houses#The Upper Third|upper thrid]] each have a tower in Ungaethram, but the rest of the houses make due with whatever they can build and buy.
 ## Population Distribution